avnCode/Deep-Learning/README.md

 ## Feature_Extraction_and_Classification.ipynb:

--> Architecture of ResNet18 was used.
+-> Architecture of ResNet18 was cusomized for our use case.

 -> Feature extraction from last fc layer of Resnet18 for Train and Test images in Datasets.